 - Please don't create an excessive number of accounts for testing, and please limit your test transactions to small monetary amounts (less than $1)

 A) The Etsy security team evaluates each bounty report as they come in.
 We often received duplicate reports for issues that are pending fixes, so we look first to see if your issue has already been reported.
 If it's not a duplicate report, issues that are not immediately disqualified for the bounty based on the above criteria (such as scope, issues that don't qualify, etc) are tested to see if the issue can be recreated.
 If we can't recreate the issue, we'll reach out to you for more details via e-mail.
 We then determine if this report constitutes an actual security issue that needs to be fixed (as opposed to a normal functionality bug).

 If your report meets the above criteria, we will e-mail you to let you know that we've accepted your bounty, and start working on a fix for this issue.

 Q) What's the bounty?

-A) The reward for qualifying vulnerabilities (as determined by the Etsy Security Team) starts at $500 and will be increased at our discretion for distinctly creative or severe bugs.
-We will also send you an Etsy Security T-shirt, add your name to the Thank You section of this page, and if we run in to you at a security conference we'll give you a high five and tell people how awesome you are.
+A) The reward for qualifying vulnerabilities is your name on our bug bounty page and an Etsy Security Team t-shirt!
+Monetary rewards are at our discretion for distinctly creative or severe bugs.
+If we run into you at a security conference we'll give you a high five and tell people how awesome you are.

 Q) How do I report a vulnerability?

-A) Please contact us at firstname.lastname@example.org.
-Please note that reports about fraud-related activity, account disputes, or spam are not part of the bug bounty program and should be reported here: http://www.etsy.com/help/contact?topic=99
+A) Please contact us using this form: https://www.etsy.com/bounty Please note that reports about fraud-related activity, account disputes, or spam are not part of the bug bounty program and should be reported here: http://www.etsy.com/help/contact?topic=99

 Q) What do the lawyers think about all this?